ASumit30/School-Route-Mate-App/README.md

-# SchoolRide - Smart Transport Manager
+# School Route Mate - Smart Transport Manager

 ## Project Domain
-SchoolRide is a mobile-first SaaS solution designed for the unorganized school transport sector (private vans/autos) in India.
+SchoolRouteMate is a mobile-first SaaS solution designed for the unorganized school transport sector (private vans/autos) in India.

 ### The Problem
 * **Safety Anxiety:** Parents call drivers constantly for "Where are you?" updates.